-\section{Rotation Measure Model}
+\section{Rotation measure model}

 Rotation measure is one of the key observables of the FRB signal.
-It represents the change in the polarization angle of the Faraday rotated polarized emission propagated through the intervening ionized and magnetized gas.
-While DM quantifies the integrated number density of free electrons along the propagation path of a signal, RM describes the same integral but weighted by the line-of-sight (parallel) component of the magnetic field, $B_{\parallel}$:
+It represents the change in the polarisation angle of the Faraday-rotated polarised emission propagated through the intervening ionised and magnetised gas.
+While the DM quantifies the integrated number density of free electrons along the propagation path of a signal, the RM describes the same integral, but weighted by the line-of-sight (parallel) component of the magnetic field, $B_{\parallel}$:

-As an integral quantity, \rmobs~can be described as a sum of contributions from several components along the FRB line-of-sight.
-Thus, for each $i$th FRB in our sample we consider the following model for \rmobs~in the observer frame:
+As an integral quantity, \rmobs~can be described as a sum of contributions from several components along the FRB line of sight.
+Thus, for each $i$th FRB in our sample, we considered the following model for \rmobs~in the observer frame:

-where $\rmmw_{,i}$ corresponds to the contribution from the halo and ISM of the Milky Way (see Table~\ref{tab:mtab}), $\rmigm_{,i}$ arises from the diffuse gas in the IGM, $\rmhalo_{,ij}$ is the contribution from the individual intervening foreground galactic halos, $N_{\rm f/g}$ is the number of intersected foreground halos, and $\rmhost_{,i}$ comes from the FRB host galaxies.
+where $\rmmw_{,i}$ corresponds to the contribution from the halo and ISM of the Milky Way (see Table~\ref{tab:mtab}); $\rmigm_{,i}$ arises from the diffuse gas in the IGM; $\rmhaloij$ is the contribution from the individual, intervening, foreground galactic halos; $N_{\rm fg}$ is the number of intersected foreground halos; and $\rmhost_{,i}$ comes from the FRB host galaxies.
 In what follows, we discuss each of these components in detail.